-- 1. Complete and sign the school's Leave of Absence Request Form - 2.
+- 1. Complete and sign the school's Leave of Absence Request Form with proper documentation. - 2.
 Must state the reason for the LOA - 3.
-Be approved by the Financial Service Office. - Leaves must be a minimum of 14 days and must not exceed a total of 180 calendar days in a 12 month period.
-When a student takes a leave of absence they will return at the beginning of the month.
+Be approved by the Financial Service Office. - 4.
+Leaves must be a minimum of 14 days and must not exceed a total of 180 calendar days in a 12 month period. - 5.
+Only one Leave of Absence per Satisfactory Academic Progress period allowed.